kulagins/disk-dynamic-scheduler/extlibs/googletest/docs/gmock_cook_book.md

 asynchronous behavior.
 Suppose you had a `EventQueue` class that you wanted to test, and you created a separate `EventDispatcher` interface so that you could easily mock it out.
-However, the implementation of the class fired all the events on a background thread, which made test timings difficult.
+However, the implementation of the class fired all the eventsOnProc on a background thread, which made test timings difficult.
 You could just insert `sleep()` statements and hope for the best, but that makes your test behavior nondeterministic.
 A better way is to use gMock actions and `Notification` objects to force your asynchronous test to behave synchronously.